Gorilla – 10 Interesting Facts about Gorillas

 The roars and screams indicate signal and warning signs and produced mostly by silverbacks.
 Then when they are in relaxation and feeding time, there is a sound of deep, rumbling hiccups that suggest contentment and are heard repeatedly.

-Mountain gorillas appear to be naturally afraid of certain insects and reptiles.
+Eastern Gorillas appear to be naturally afraid of certain insects and reptiles.
 For reasons unknown, infants whose behavior is to hunt anything that moves, will go out of their way to avoid chameleon and other reptiles.
 They are also afraid of water unless when they can cross streams without getting wet.

-- Mountain Gorillas Like Routine;
+- Gorillas Like Routine;

-Unlike other gorillas, mountain gorillas have a unique practice of keeping their daily routine of waking up early in the morning at 6:00am to start looking for larger quantities of plants to eat.
+Some gorillas have a unique practice of keeping their daily routine of waking up early in the morning at 6:00am to start looking for larger quantities of plants to eat.
 Unless if the weather is cold, they can rest a bit but again they wake up and search for food again till 6pm at night.

-- Mountain Gorilla Use Tools;
+- Use Tools;

-Mountain gorillas are very unique and intelligent mammals like for example those who have been habituated are taught sign languages and how to communicate with humans, they learn so quickly in such a way that they make their lives easier.
+Gorillas are very unique and intelligent mammals like for example those who have been habituated are taught sign languages and how to communicate with humans, they learn so quickly in such a way that they make their lives easier.
 They will use sticks and branches to abstract insects from the ground or hollow trees.

-Mountain gorillas also use branches to rescue youngsters who have gotten stuck in the vines and also helping them to cross streams and creeks by using logs.
+The primates also use branches to rescue youngsters who have gotten stuck in the vines and also helping them to cross streams and creeks by using logs.
 This is mostly done by the silverback whereby they also help to remove snares from the young ones.

-Mountain gorillas are 98% naturally identical to humans, so it is easy for them to contract with human diseases like flu and cough plus many other communicable diseases within a short period of time if not distanced from tourists.
+They are 98% naturally identical to humans, so it is easy for them to contract with human diseases like flu and cough plus many other communicable diseases within a short period of time if not distanced from tourists.